Sevforev/Unity-Roslyn/README.md

 # Installation

-Either install this reposity as a .ZIP, or install as .Unitypackage from (releases page link here)
+Either install this repository as a .ZIP, or install as .Unitypackage from (releases page link here)

 # Usage Example